 I take some pleasure in knowing that obscure—but wonderful—oxymoronic quotations like these would continue to languish in obscurity were it not for a web site like this to honor them.

-In oxymoronic samplers, I will present an attractive sampling of oxymoronic and paradoxical quotes geared to members of specific group like actors and writers.
+In Oxymoronic Samplers, I will present an attractive sampling of oxymoronic and paradoxical quotes geared to members of specific group like actors and writers.

 In Oxymoronic Titles, you will see how writers and other creative people have capitalized on the power of self-contradictory phrasing to title their creations.
 Many will be familiar to you, like the titles of such popular films as "Back to the Future" and "Eyes Wide Shut."
 Others, equally provocative, will be new to you, and might otherwise be lost to history or relegated to obscurity if not honored and enshrined in this site.

-In masters of oxymoronica, you will have an opportunity to savor the creations of wordsmiths who've been so adept at crafting oxymoronic and paradoxical observations that I consider them masters of the form.
+In Masters of Oxymoronica, you will have an opportunity to savor the creations of wordsmiths who've been so adept at crafting oxymoronic and paradoxical observations that I consider them masters of the form.

-The oxymoronic verse page will show how poets great and small have experimented with oxymoronica in their poetry.
+The Oxymoronic Verse page will show how poets great and small have experimented with oxymoronica in their poetry.
 You'll not only find scores of fabulous poetic passages, but many fascinating oxymoronic observations poets have made about their craft.

 In About the Book, I'll tell you about my Oxymoronica book, share some of the kind things people have said about it, and provide you with online ordering information.